 d.
 Recommendations.
 Recommendations concerning the contents of this Bulletin are welcomed and may be forwarded to CG TECOM via the appropriate chain of command.
+The TECOM Policy and Standards Division, Ground Combat Element Section is the point of contact for all SUROB report examples and instructions.

 e.
 Cancellation Contingency.
-This Bulletin is cancelled when incorporated into AATOPS.
+This Bulletin is cancelled when incorporated into another directive.

-5. Command and Signal
+6. Command and Signal